colinhacks/zod/README.md

 You can create a function schema with `z.function(args, returnType)` which accepts these arguments.

 - `args: ZodTuple` The first argument is a tuple (created with `z.tuple([...])` and defines the schema of the arguments to your function.
 If the function doesn't accept arguments, you can pass an empty tuple (`z.tuple([])`).
-- `returnType: ZodType` The second argument is the function's return type.
+- `returnType: any Zod schema` The second argument is the function's return type.
 This can be any Zod schema.

 ```ts
 const args = z.tuple([z.string()]);